MediaMath/qasino/README.md

 ##Publishing

+Currently the only publishing clients officially implemented are a CSV file publisher that is meant to run as an agent remotely and publishes CSV files as tables (qasino_csvpublisher.py) and a command line utility to publish one-offs from JSON or CSV input files (qasino_publish.py).

+All publishers must specify an "identity" which is a unique identifier that tells the server where the input table is coming from.
+A given tablename can only be reported from the same identity once per reporting cycle but different identities can report rows for the same tablename - the results will be merged together.

+A common paradigm is to make the identity the hostname or IP address of the machine reporting the rows.
+In addition it is suggested to include a column in the table that indicates the same thing (identity, hostname or IP address).
+In this way, two nifty things happen:

+1. All machines reporting rows for a common table (lets say 'table_foo') will be merged together.
+2. You can make queries that select by machine e.g. "SELECT * FROM table_foo WHERE identity IN ('1.2.3.4', '5.6.7.8');"

+###Schema Merging

+Typically all your publishers have the same schema for a given table but if its different (perhaps if you are rolling out a new release that adds columns to a table) the server will always add columns that don't already exist in the table.
+The schema you will end up with will be a union of all the columns.

+Changing types of an existing column is not recommended (there may be some undefined behavior).
+Just add a new column with the different type.

+###Types

+CSV input tables (see below) support the following types (and are converted into the types in the JSON list below):
+- string (also str)
+- ip (alias for string)
+- float
+- integer (also int)
+- ll (alias for integer)
+- time (alias for integer)

+JSON input tables (see below) support the following types (which are sqlite types):
+- integer
+- real
+- text

+###Qasino_csvpublisher.py

-Currently the only publishing client officially implemented is a CSV file publisher.
-The CSV publisher takes an index file with a list of CSV files in it to publish and/or a index list file with a list of index files to process in the same manner.
+qasino_csvpublisher.py takes an index file with a list of CSV files in it to publish and/or a index list file with a list of index files to process in the same way.
+It runs until killed and monitors the indexes and tables they refer to for changes.
+The data is continually published to the server every cycle so that the CSV content is always reflected in tables on the server.
+The intent is so that applications or processes can simply drop properly formated CSV files into locations and they will automatically get loaded and published to the server.

-###Index File Format
+####Index File Format

 An index file starts with a version number followed by one or more CSV tables to publish.